becoinc/DCOS-Azure/README.md

 # Setting up the Azure CLI and Credentials
 <a name="azure_cli"></a>

+*NOTE:* This Service Principal has *complete* access to your entire Azure subscription by default.
+We recommend that you scope down access to just the appropriate resource groups.

 * The values for the above environment variables can be obtained through the Azure CLI commands below.